Television advertisements by country: Philippines

 The Philippines advertising industry is self-regulated.
 The Philippine advertising industry adopted an Advertising Code of Ethics essentially to promote efficiency in processing applications and resolution of cases and avoid costly litigation in regular courts.
 The earliest Advertising Code of Ethics dates back to the Philippine Board of Advertising (PBA) established in 1974.
 In 1989, the PBA was renamed Advertising Board of the Philippines (ADBOARD) and was mandated by the Implementing Rules and Regulations of R.A.
 7394 or The Consumer Protection Act to ensure that all advertising materials conform to its Code of Ethics.
 The ADBOARD Advertising Content & Regulations Committee (ACRC) had been the main implementing arm of advertising self-regulation in the Philippines until March 31, 2008, when the Ad Standards Council (ASC) took over this function.
 The Association of Broadcasters of the Philippines, a self-regulatory organization representing most television and radio broadcasters in the country, limit advertising to 18 minutes per hour, a move taken to help "promote public interest."

-In this case some TV broadcasters have to remove network logos (like ABS-CBN/Kapamilya Channel, TV5 & GMA) before starting a commercial break.
-Also, all commercial content and advertisements will start (right after most TV shows will break) before or after TV program announcements/etc. Some TV commercials to be aired require ASC clearance if the content has trivial facts and testimonies.
+In this case some TV broadcasters have to remove network logos (like ABS-CBN/A2Z/ALLTV/Kapamilya Channel, TV5 & GMA) before starting a commercial break.
+Also, all commercial product advertisements will start (right after most TV shows will break) before or after TV network ads.
+Some TV commercials to be aired require ASC clearance if the content has trivial facts and testimonies.

 Since television was introduced to the Philippines in 1953, they used imported TV advertisements until 1960, the same way in which they used billboard advertisements during the U.S. period.
 In 1960, P&G paved the way to start the first local TV advertisement.

 In 1966, when the Philippine TV turned from black-and-white to colour, Colgate-Palmolive was the first to advertise in colour.

-Some ads have any of the following notices indicated either during or at the end of the commercial depending on the type of product, coming soon elsewhere in Asia or the world.
+Some ads have any of the following notices indicated either during or at the end of the commercial depending on the type of product.